fttlov/JCAdvance/README.md

 Note: <br>
 In "Stick as trigger" mode, you can only assign two buttons to the free X-axis (stick left-right directions).<br>
-Stick as triggers mode takes priority when activated via a hotkey.
+"Stick as trigger"  mode takes priority when activated via a hotkey.

 </details>